EndPointCorp/end-point-blog/2015/06/26/documenting-web-services-with-perl-pod.html.md

 );
 ```

-And just a bit of UI kindness: we have a "hide" button to make the example go away.
+And just a bit of UI kindness: we have a “hide” button to make the example go away.
 Some of my actual examples ran to dozens of lines of JSON output, so I wanted a way to clean up after the example.